DrPlanner: Diagnosis and Repair of Motion Planners for Automated Vehicles Using Large Language Models: DrPlanner

 {When querying the LLM, it is essential to specify the desired output format.
 To achieve this, one can guide the LLM by emphasizing the diagnoses, prescriptions, and key components of the planner (cf. Sec.~\ref{subsec:mp}) in the prompt as desired responses or employ other third-party tools such as LangChain\footnote{ \url{https://www.langchain.com/}}.
 Consequently, the structured patched results can directly replace the original elements to repair the planner.}

-Human diagnosis experts often gauge the effectiveness of prescriptions by analyzing the outcomes of individuals and conducting follow-up consultations after the initial diagnosis.
-Thus, motivated by \cite{liu2023reflect, skreta2023errors, chen2023teaching, wen2023dilu}, we examine the repaired planner by executing it and then pass the evaluation result back to the LLM.
-In case of compilation or execution errors, the previous diagnostic result is combined with the information indicating where the error occurred and what it entails, as feedback.
+Motivated by how LLMs are utilized in improving technical systems \cite{liu2023reflect, skreta2023errors, chen2023teaching, wen2023dilu}, we examine the repaired planner by executing it and then pass the evaluation result back to the LLM.
+In case of compilation or execution errors, the previous diagnostic result is combined with the information indicating where the error occurred and what it entails.
 Otherwise, the combination is made with a comparison of the performance between the updated planned trajectory and the original one.